 ５） Mouse models of human epilepsy with the LGI1 mutation

 Figure (A) Unique AMPA receptor regulatory proteins: DHHC palmitoylating enzymes, ABHD17 depalmitoylating enzymes and the epilepsy-related ligand/receptor, LGI1 and ADAM22.
 (B) X-ray crystal structure of the LGI1-ADAM22 dimer-of-dimer complex.
 (C) Discovery of novel postsynaptic nanodomains by palmitoylated PSD-95-specific probe and super-resolution microscopy: a synaptic DHHC protein locally regulates the formation and reorganization of nanodomains.
-(C) The acyl-PEGyl exchange gel shift (APEGS) method to quantify the palmitoylation stichiometory.
-(D) Generation and analyses of mouse models of human epilepsy with the LGI1 mutation: Distribution of the LGI1 E383A mutant protein compared with the wild-type LGI1.
-This LGI1 mutant protein is misfolded and does not bind to its receptor, ADAM22.
+(D) Generation and analyses of mouse models of human epilepsy with the LGI1 mutation: Distribution of wild-type LGI1 and the E383A mutant protein.
+This LGI1 mutant protein is misfolded, retained in the ER and does not bind to its receptor, ADAM22.

 Introduce a researcher of NIPS.